Construction Software Pricing UK: What You'll Actually Pay in 2026

 Key takeaways:

-• Free options (like BuildersAI during beta) and trials let you test before committing budget
+Free tiers and trials (like BuildersAI’s 14-day free trial) let you test before committing budget

-BuildersAI is currently free during beta.
-AI document search, mobile-first site management with true offline capability, photo documentation, plan viewing, and team coordination — purpose-built for UK construction sites.
+BuildersAI offers a 14-day free trial with every feature.
+AI document search, mobile-first site management with true offline capability, photo documentation, plan viewing, and team coordination , purpose-built for UK construction sites.
 No implementation fees, no forced sales calls.

 Note: BuildersAI focuses on site management.
 For CIS compliance and accounting, you’ll need separate software.